commercelayer/examples/authentication/nextjs-auth0-sso/README.md

 ### Production

-Run the following command to compile and minify the Next.js app, ready for production:
+Run the following command to compile and minify the Nextjs app, ready for production:

 ```bash
 npm run build